 What to do if you have a tax debt

-Dealing with the Australian Tax Office is a very common part of our job at Aintree Group.
-We can spend up to four hours in a week negotiating back and forth on a client’s behalf.
+Dealing with the ATO is a very common part of our job at Aintree Group.
+We can spend up to four hours in a week negotiating tax debts back and forth on a client’s behalf.
 While it does come with challenges, it brings so many benefits to our clients that wouldn’t be as easy to access if they were to try and tackle the ATO on their own.

 We want to give business owners a behind-the-scenes look into dealing with the ATO from a tax agent’s perspective; so you can understand the process, why we do what we do, and also how you can make the process easier.